Granatspitze: Ascent

 The easiest ascent runs from Rudolfs Hut initially westwards towards the notch of the Granatscharte, turning south in front of it to continue along the East Ridge (Ostgrat) to the summit.
 This route takes about 3 hours and has a climbing grade of II-.
 Another option is offered by the North Ridge (Nordgrat) with its several pinnacles or rock towers (Grattürme), but this is more difficult, albeit still II-.
 The South Ridge is also an option, especially from the East Tyrolean side.
 This can be reached from the Karl Fürst Hut, an emergency shelter west of the Stubacher Sonnblick, crossing the Prägratkees glacier, which has several difficult crevasses at the notch of Untere Keeswinkelscharte (II-).

+Climate

+Granatspitze has a tundra climate (Köppen ET).